Planck 2013 results X. Energetic particle effects: characterization, removal, and simulation: Abstract

 \section{Abstract}

-{ This paper presents the detection, interpretation and removal of the signal resulting from interactions of high energy particles with the \Planck\ High Frequency Instrument (HFI).
-These interactions fall into two categories, heating the 0.1\,K bolometer plate and glitches in each detector time stream.
-Glitch shapes are not simple single pole exponential decays and fall into three families.
-The glitch shape for each family has been characterized empirically in flight data and removed from the detector time streams.
-The spectrum of the count rate per unit energy is computed for each family and a correspondence to where on the detector the particle hit is made.
-Most of the detected glitches are from galactic protons incident on the Si die frame supporting the micromachinced bolometric detectors.
-At HFI, the particle flux is $\sim 5\,{\rm cm}^{-2}\,{\rm s}^{-1}$ and is dominated by protons incident on the spacecraft with an energy $>$39\,MeV, leading to a rate of typically one event per second and per detector.
-Different categories of glitches have different signature in timestreams.
-Two of the glitch types have a low amplitude component that decays over nearly 1 second.
-This component produces an excess noise if not properly removed from the time ordered data.
+{ We describe the detection, interpretation, and removal of the signal resulting from interactions of high energy particles with the \Planck\ High Frequency Instrument (HFI).
+There are two types of interactions: heating of the 0.1\,K bolometer plate; and glitches in each detector time stream.
+The transient responses to detector glitch shapes are not simple single-pole exponential decays and fall into three families.
+The glitch shape for each family has been characterized empirically in flight data and these shapes have been used to remove glitches from the detector time streams.
+The spectrum of the count rate per unit energy is computed for each family and a correspondence is made to the location on the detector of the particle hit.
+Most of the detected glitches are from Galactic protons incident on the die frame supporting the micro-machined bolometric detectors.
+In the \Planck\ orbit at L2, the particle flux is around $5\,{\rm cm}^{-2}\,{\rm s}^{-1}$ and is dominated by protons incident on the spacecraft with energy $>$39\,MeV, at a rate of typically one event per second per detector.
+Different categories of glitches have different signatures in the time stream.
+Two of the glitch types have a low amplitude component that decays over nearly 1\,s.
+This component produces excess noise if not properly removed from the time-ordered data.
 We have used a glitch detection and subtraction method based on the joint fit of population templates.
-The application of this novel glitch removal method removes excess noise from glitches.
-Using realistic simulations, we find this method does not introduce signal bias. }
+The application of this novel glitch subtraction method removes excess noise from the time streams.
+Using realistic simulations, we find that this method does not introduce signal bias into the \Planck\ data. }